 We rely on the following lawful bases for processing personal data (as set out in Article 6 of the EU General Data Protection Regulation).

-We hold and use your personal data where you have provided your consent for us to do so.
-For example, where you have consented to us holding information relating to your child’s medical condition(s) or where you have agreed to us sending you email updates about our work.
+We process your personal data where you have provided your consent for us to do so.
+For example, for us to hold information relating to your child’s medical condition(s), to send you email updates about our work, and to help promote our work and fundraising campaigns.
 You have the right to withdraw this consent at any time, and we will always honour this.

-We hold and use your personal information where we have an agreement with you, for example where you have: requested our support to access treatment for your child; made a donation; signed up to take part in a fundraising activity or event; or registered to attend our neuroblastoma parent education conference.
+We process your personal information where we have an agreement with you, for example where you have: requested our support to access treatment for your child; made a donation; signed up to take part in a fundraising activity or event; registered to attend our neuroblastoma parent education conference; or made an order for an item through our online shop or fundraising resources.

-We hold and use your information when we are legally required to do so, such as for Gift Aid declarations and records.
+We process your information when we are legally required to do so, for example, to retain Gift Aid records for the required period.

-We hold and use your information based on our legitimate interests to, for example: conduct valuable analysis and research to determine our performance and inform our service development; to contact individuals in their business capacity who may be interested in a specific fundraising initiative or event; and to target our communications.
+We process your information based on our legitimate interests, for example: to conduct valuable analysis and research to determine our performance and inform our service development; to contact individuals in their business capacity who may be interested in a specific fundraising initiative or event; to target our communications; to claim Gift Aid on eligible donations; for financial reporting; to process queries; to support fundraisers organising their own events or who have organised their own place in a third-party event; and thanking donors.
 Where we rely on our legitimate interests we conduct an assessment to ensure our interests are not overridden by your privacy rights and freedoms.
 You have a right to object to processing under such grounds.

 You have the right to request a copy of the personal information we hold about you.
 This is known as a Subject Access Request.
 We may request proof of your identity (to ensure we do not inadvertently pass personal information to a third party).
 We will endeavour to respond to your request as soon as possible and no later than within one month.